Cost Of Illicit And Legal Drugs Sold On The Street

 Single Doses

-Prescription drugs that are resold on the street—as well as party drugs like MDMA—may be sold in single doses for a single event.
+Prescription drugs that are resold on the street, as well as party drugs such as MDMA, may be sold in single doses for a single event.

 This page does not provide medical advice.
 See more